Central Air Conditioner Buying Guide

+Single-Stage: A single-stage unit can either be off or on at full capacity.
+It will operate at full capacity regardless of how much cooling is required.
 Because air conditioning systems are sized to provide adequate cooling on the hottest day of the year, this means single-stage systems are often providing more cooling than is required.
-This reduces the efficiency of the system, and can lead to uncomfortable conditions.
+This reduces the efficiency of the system and can lead to uncomfortable conditions.

-Two-stage compressors were introduced to address this mismatch of cooling needs and system output.
-A unit equipped with a two-stage compressor will have 2 distinct levels of cooling output.
-These are typically called the low and high stages.
+Two-stage: Two-stage compressors help address this mismatch of cooling needs and system output.
+A unit equipped with a two-stage compressor will have two distinct levels of cooling output, typically called the low and high stages.
 The high stage will have sufficient capacity to maintain comfortable temperatures in extreme weather, while the low stage will allow for efficient operation during mild conditions.

-The graph below illustrates the differences in how these different types of units might operate on a typical summer day.
+The graph below illustrates how these different types of stages might operate on a typical summer day.